areinsvo/NanoHarvester/README.md

 python make_schema.py <file_path> <schema>
 ```

 Where file_path is the absolute path to one of the files from the dataset you want to upload and schema is the name you will give to the created json file.
-You may use xrootd for the input file
-, the path would be: root://cmseols.fnal.gov//path/to/file/in/eos
+You may use xrootd for the input file, the path would be: root://cmseols.fnal.gov//path/to/file/in/eos

-**Step 2**: create the datasets in the database
+**Step 2**: Create the datasets in the database

 Before uploading your files you need to define datasets.
 Datasets can be defined based on the physics process taken into account for simulation or the primary dataset for data.
 This step is fairly elastic.
 As an example, one can define a W+jets dataset and pass the HT/pT bin information as metadata, or generate different datasets based on the HT/pT bin.

-To do this move switch to tools
+To do this:
 ```bash
 cd ~/bigdata/ingest/tools/
 ```